trobinpl/blog/input/posts/simple-mediator-pattern-implementation-in-c.md

 <pre>
 public interface IHandlerProvider
 {
-    IRequestHandler<TRequest, TResponse> ProvideHandler<TRequest, TResponse>();
+    IRequestHandler&lt;TRequest, TResponse&gt; ProvideHandler&lt;TRequest, TResponse&gt;();
 }
 </pre>

+It's an interface for client to implement, so he can decide _how_ he would like to provide those handlers.
+[In my sample app on GitHub][github_app] I created <code>DumbHandlerProvider</code> which stores request -> handler map in simple <code>Dictionary</code>, but I also created <code>AutofacHandlerProvider</code> which uses Autofac to resolve all dependecies and to find request handler.

-If we have provider we should declare how those provided handlers will look like.
-Provider is responsible for handlig query and returning response.
+Provider will provide us with specific request handler.
+It is responsible for handling request in way it should be handled and returning response.

 <pre>
-public interface IRequestHandler<TRequest, TResponse>
+public interface IRequestHandler&lt;TRequest, TResponse&gt;
 {
     TResponse Handle(TRequest query);
 }
 </pre>

-We just declare an interface.
-We want client to decide _how_ he wants to do that.
-[In my sample app on GitHub][github_app] I created <code>DumbHandlerProvider</code> which stores request -> handler map in simple <code>Dictionary</code>, but I also created <code>AutofacHandlerProvider</code> which uses Autofac to resolve all dependecies and to find request handler.

 We need just one more interface.
 It will be implemented by all <code>Request</code> classes and will serve as common type for them, because <code>Request</code> classes are simple data structures, so this interface doesn't declare any methods.
+It could be an <code>abstract class</code>, but I just went with interfaces all the way down ;-)

 <pre>
-public interface IRequest<TResponse>
+public interface IRequest&lt;TResponse&gt;
 {
 }
 </pre>